paresmarc/MDEF/docs/Term1/04-Tech beyond the Myth.md

 By disassembling everyday electronic objects, we can get a better understanding of how they are built, how society is built around them and how little we actually know about what we use.

 It’s very fun to explore electronics.
 To build new things with existing parts and objects.
+Hacking broken products to reuse some parts is an excellent way to recycle and reduce our waste.

 It’s hard to make something useless.
 As soon as you start reflecting on which functions it has it can become useful.